 limits the simulation to a selective subset of objects in the game scene

-Based on this set of assumptions, a rigid body physics simulation, or a rigid body simulation, is capable of capturing and reproducing many familiar real-world physical interactions such as objects bouncing, falling and colliding predictably.
-For example, a fully inflated bouncing ball or a simple Lego block bouncing off of a desk and landing on a hardwood floor can be reliably simulated in real-time given that deformation does not occur during collisions.
+Based on this set of assumptions, a rigid body physics simulation, or a rigid body simulation, is capable of capturing and reproducing many familiar real-world physical interactions such as objects bouncing, falling and colliding.
+For example, a fully inflated bouncing ball or a simple Lego block bouncing off of a desk and landing on a hardwood floor.
+These types of rigid body physical interactions can be reliably simulated in real-time as long as deformation does not occur during collisions.

 Objects with uniformly distributed mass that do not change shape during interactions can be applicable to many important and useful scenarios in games.
-As the described, the bouncing ball and Lego block dropping examples serve as great candidates for a rigid body physics engine as they are excellent for simulating moving objects coming into contact with one another such as a bowling ball colliding with pins, or, a cannon ball hitting an armored plate.
-However, it is important to recognize every rigid body physics system has its limitations.
-Thus your implementation will not support:
+In general, rigid body physics engines are excellent for simulating moving objects coming into contact with one another such as a bowling ball colliding with pins, or, a cannon ball hitting an armored plate.
+However, it is important to recognize, with the given set of assumptions, a rigid body physics simulation does not support the followings:

 objects consisting of multiple geometric parts, e.g., an arrow